Entropy-Conserving Scheme for Modeling Nonthermal Energies in Fluid Dynamics Simulations: Implementation of thermal and nonthermal energies

 while the energies of the nonthermal components change adiabatically.

-In general, nonthermal energies can be generated within shocks, e.g., via cosmic ray acceleration and turbulence driving, which can be taken into account in the partitioning of $\etot - \ekin$ between $\eth$ and $\eext$ (Section~\ref{sec:schemes:injection}).
-It is also worth noting that the shock structure and jump conditions are generally expected to be modified by kinetic non-MHD effects and propagation of cosmic rays across the shock \citep[e.g.,][]{Voelk.etal.1984,Haggerty.Caprioli.2020,Bret2020,Tsung.etal.2020}.
+In this work, we consider the assumption that nonthermal components change adiabatically as the most ``basic,’’ conservative choice as this is the behavior implied by the underlying equations ((\ref{eq:eth}) and (\ref{eq:eext})) for smoothed flows.
+Any other, nonadiabatic behavior can be taken into account in the partitioning of $\etot - \ekin$ between $\eth$ and $\eext$ (Section~\ref{sec:schemes:injection}).
+In particular, nonthermal energies can be generated within shocks, e.g., via cosmic ray acceleration and turbulence driving.
+It is also worth noting that the shock structure and jump conditions are generally expected to be modified by kinetic non-MHD effects and propagation of cosmic rays across the shock \citep[e.g.,][]{Voelk.etal.1984,Bret2020,Haggerty.Caprioli.2020,Tsung.etal.2020}.
 These modifications are uncertain and depend on the details and physical parameters of shocks, which generally are not possible to model self-consistently in cosmological simulations.
 Thus, the effects of such modifications need to be modeled phenomenologically as a part of the CR shock injection model.
+This was referred to as the closure problem of the shock solution in the presence of nonthermal energy components in a recent study by \citet{Gupta.etal.2021}.

 In the remainder of this section, we outline two methods implemented in the ART code for solving Equations~(\ref{eq:eth})--(\ref{eq:eext}) and our choices of synchronization criteria that determine when $\eth$ is reset using Equation~(\ref{eq:eth-sync}).
 These methods were originally developed for modeling thermal energy in highly supersonic flows by \citet{Bryan.etal.1995} and \citet{Ryu.etal.1993}, and in this paper we explore their behavior in the context of modeling nonthermal energies.
 In principle, different energy components can be treated using different methods, however, we opt for a consistent treatment of all components using the same method.